The Head Chair for the Human Rights Committee is Yumna

 Finally, ‘The Issue of the Rights of Unaccompanied Migrant Children and Adolescents’ focuses on the high growing number of unaccompanied young migrants who face dangers whilst entering international borders.
 Adolescent and children migrants are motivated by getting away from the countless violations of their human rights in their country of origin such as lack of protection from violence, poverty, insufficient access to education and health services and different forms of abuse and threat.
 As children and adolescents make up more than half of the refugee population.
 This group are much more vulnerable to a breach of their human rights, which is why this issue must be dealt with immediately.

-I look forward to seeing you all at MUNHIGH20 to resolve the given issues.
-If any of you have any queries please don’t hesitate to contact me.
+I look forward to seeing you all at MUNHIGH20.
+If any of you have any concerns please don’t hesitate to contact me.

 All resolutions must be submitted by Thursday 30th January (11:59 pm)